Lectures on LHC Physics: QCD

 to obtain a flat integrand.
 There exists an even more impressive and relevant example: intermediate particles with Breit--Wigner propagators squared are particularly painful to integrate over the momentum $s = p^2$ flowing through it

-For example, a Standard-Model Higgs boson with a mass of 120~GeV has a width around $0.005$~GeV, which means that the integration over the invariant mass of the Higgs decay products $\sqrt{s}$ requires a relative resolution of $10^{-5}$.
-Since this is unlikely to be achievable what we should really do is find a substitution which produces the inverse Breit--Wigner as a Jacobian and leads to a flat integrand --- et voil{\'a}

-This is the most useful \underline{phase space mapping} in LHC physics.
-Of course, any adaptive Monte Carlo will eventually converge on such an integrand, but a well-chosen set of integration parameters will speed up simulations very significantly.
+For example, a Standard Model Higgs boson with a mass of 126~GeV has a width around $0.005$~GeV, which means that the integration over the invariant mass of the Higgs decay products $\sqrt{s}$ requires a relative resolution of $10^{-5}$.
+Since this is unlikely to be achievable what we should really do is find a substitution which produces the inverse Breit--Wigner as a Jacobian and leads to a flat integrand --- et voil{\'a} This is the most useful \underline{phase space mapping} in LHC physics.
+Of course, any adaptive Monte Carlo will eventually converge on such an integrand, but a well--chosen set of integration parameters will speed up simulations very significantly.